ShaniBenAtya/dnssim/README.md

 ### Resolver

-To use the DNS protocol in a closed testing environment, I changed Bind9 implementation and directed it to use my root as the default and only root server.
-This is done by changing the following the `root_ns[]` list in `rootns.c` file.
+To use the DNS protocol in a closed testing environment, I changed Bind9 implementation and directed it to use my ROOT as the default and only ROOT server.
+This is done by changing the `root_ns[]` list in `rootns.c` file.

 Also, in order to follow the code conveniently via debugging, code optimization was disabled in the compiler and the number of threads was limited.
 This was done by changing the `main.c` number of CPU’s as follows: